ychenhq/Classical-Art-Classifier/README.md

    - Some artists have far more images than others, biasing predictions.
 3. **Computational Complexity**
    - Training on high-resolution images with deep models requires significant resources.
-4. **Low Validation Accuracy**
+4. **Low Validation Accuracy With 49 Classes**
-   - Models currently achieve validation accuracy of ~10–11%, close to random guessing, indicating the complexity of the task.
+   - Self-trained models predicting artists over 40 lables currently achieve validation accuracy of ~10–11%, close to random guessing, indicating the complexity of the task.

+5. **Higher Accuracy With 15 Classes*
+   - Pretrained models currently achieve validation accuracy of ~89%.

 ## Key Findings
 - **Style is easier to predict than artist.**